By Audley specialist Kate

 I experienced all of the above, and more, while island-hopping.

 There are even accommodation options which allow you to immerse yourself in wildlife.
-At the Galapagos Safari Camp , where I stayed for two nights on Santa Cruz, the scalesia trees sing with native birds, including Galapagos doves and mockingbirds.
+For example, at the Galapagos Safari Camp on Santa Cruz, the scalesia trees sing with native birds, including Galapagos doves and mockingbirds.
 And don’t be surprised if you wake one morning to find giant tortoises plodding their way through the camp.

 There’s much more flexibility (and privacy) than on a cruise